KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-08-26-sanitizing-user-input.md

 ## Stripping Content

 We could also be more strict and just not allow any HTML tags through.
-This is basically just a just a stricter version of the cleaning option we just saw, so we can use jSoup to do this as well:
+This is basically just a stricter version of the cleaning option we just saw, so we can use jSoup to do this as well:

 ```java
 this.content = Jsoup.clean(request.getParameter("content"), Whitelist.none());